hotosm/docs/docs/ai-guide/using-lmms-responsibly.md

 ### 1.5 Intellectual Property and Copyright

 Current AI models raise unresolved questions about copyright.
 The LLVM Project's AI policy states it clearly: using AI tools to regenerate copyrighted material does not remove the copyright, and contributors remain responsible for ensuring nothing infringing enters their work [4].
 The risk includes inadvertently incorporating copyrighted code or text into publicly released outputs.

+Unfortunately, there are not many strategies to avoid the underlying ethical concern of stolen intellectual property, aside from not using the models.
+Even 'open' models will generally contain traces of stolen training material.

 **Mitigation approaches:**